 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Thymoma.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+To see other pages, use the menu on the side of your screen.
+Think of that menu as a roadmap to this full guide.

 About the lymph system

 The lymph system is made up of thin tubes that branch out to all parts of the body.
-The lymph system carries lymph, a colorless fluid containing lymphocytes (white blood cells).
+The lymph system carries lymph, a colorless fluid containing a type of white blood cell called lymphocytes.
 Lymphocytes fight germs in the body.
-B-lymphocytes (also called B cells) make antibodies to fight bacteria, and T-lymphocytes (also called T cells) kill viruses and foreign cells and trigger the B cells to make antibodies.
+B-lymphocytes, or B cells, make antibodies to fight bacteria, and T-lymphocytes, or T cells, destroy viruses and foreign cells and trigger the B cells to make antibodies.
 The thymus is involved in the development of T-lymphocytes.